miracum/recruit/docs/deployment/kubernetes.md

     The included CDM initialization job is currently not idempotent and may cause problems if ran multiple times.
     You should set `ohdsi.cdmInitJob.enabled=false` when the job has completed once when changing the chart configuration.
+    Similarly, you should set `ohdsi.loadCohortDefinitionsJob.enabled=false` to avoid creating duplicate cohort definitions.

 The application stack is now deployed.
 You can wait for the OMOP CDM init job to be done by running the following.
 This may take quite some time to complete.